saucelabs/sauce-docs/docs/visual-testing.md

 ## Concepts

-TODO: explain concepts before workflows?

 Sauce Visual Testing comes with its set of concepts that will be defined here.

+### Definitions

-A **snapshot** is an image representing the element that will be compared by Visual Testing.
+A **snapshot** is an image that will be compared by Visual Testing.
 For example: the screenshot of your website or mobile application.

-A **build** is a grouping of multiple snapshots in a same container. \
+A **build** is a grouping of multiple snapshots in a same container.<br />
 A **build** has a status that represents its current state:

 | Status | Description |